michael-wall/saml-custom-user-resolver/README.md

 ## SAMLCustomUserResolver Notes ##
 - The implementation was tested locally using Liferay DXP 2025.Q1.0 LTS configured as a SAML SP with Keycloak configured as a SAML IdP.
   - However Keycloak doesn't allow duplicate email addresses, so as a workaround for local testing oo replicate the scenario of duplicate email addresses in the IdP, the local testing was done by manually changing screenNames in Liferay DXP for an existing user, then trying to login with SAML SSO with an IdP user with the same email address but a different screenName.
 In theory this **should** replicate the scenario.
-- **Ensure all possible scenarios are tested in a non-prod environment with a SAML IdP that allows duplicate email addresses before considering deploying this in a prod environment.**
+- **Ensure all possible scenarios and edge cases are tested in a non-prod environment with a SAML IdP that allows duplicate email addresses before considering deploying this in a prod environment.**
 - Calls to the _resolveByNameId method in DefaultUserResolver.java have been deactivated as they may interfere with the custom email address change logic.
   - The method uses the Liferay SamlPeerBinding database table to match SAML IdP user records to Liferay User records but the Liferay User values aren't kept in sync with changes in the Liferay User_ table.